f0rt3hlulz/go_telegram_devops_bot/README.md

 - Subscribers are tracked in-memory; restart the bot to reset subscriptions.
 - Keep your `.env` or environment variables out of version control to protect credentials.
 - The bot uses basic throttling between broadcasts to respect Telegram rate limits; adjust the 500ms pause if you serve many chats.
-- Each generated question includes token counts and cost in the poll’s explanation; use `/stats` for totals.
+- Each generated question includes token counts and cost in the spoilered explanation; use `/stats` for totals.
 - If the OpenAI API is unavailable, the bot reports an error so you can retry once the service recovers.